gallenc/opennms-tutorials-1/session3/README.md

 ```

 So in order to use this MIB we must import and compile its dependencies first and since each of the dependencies also requires other MIB files, you may have a bit of trial and error to upload and compile the files in the correct order.

+All of the dependencies are also in the folder [session3/minimal-minion-activemq/container-fs/snmpsim/mibs](../session3/minimal-minion-activemq/container-fs/snmpsim/mibs)

 Once you have upload and compiled all of the files, you will be in a position to generate the event definitions by right clicking on the `CHUBB-TVBS-CAMERA-MIB.mib` file and selecting `generate events` as shown in the image below.